Logback Logging

 • logging.structured.json.customizer=

-• The fully qualified class name of a StructuredLoggingJsonMembersCustomizer
+• Fully qualified class names of StructuredLoggingJsonMembersCustomizer implementations

 How can I configure this property?